iwomm/vmware-codehouse-2021/README.md

 The goal of VMware CodeHouse 2021 will be to create an application that furthers STEM eduction and/or Diversity & Inclusion.

 This project contains several chapters with hands-on coding exercises.
 Each chapter adds new code to the last one.
 A chapter is broken down into a few small steps, with each step introduces a bite-size new concept or one tool.
 The expected code result for each chapter is provided in the `codehouse-2021-prework` sub-folder inside the chapter's folder.
 The finished product off the last chapter is a TODO web application written in Go, Gin and Vue.

+Table of content for the hands-on exercises:
+- Chapter 1 - Set up development tools, create the "Hello Go & Gin" app
+- Chapter 2 - Create the Rest API in Go & Gin
+- Chapter 3 - Scaffold the "Hello Vue" app
+- Chapter 4 - Connect the Vue App to the API
+- Chapter 5 - Polishing and clean up

-There are to main components:
+There are to main components in the finished app:
 - **Server side** -  a Rest API written in Go (the base language) and Gin (a web framework for Go).
 - **Client side** -  a Javascript application running in the browser that interacts with the API.
 Vue is the client-side Javascript framework.

 Given the step-by-step nature of the chapters, you can jump right into chapter one and start learning by coding.
-If you find some of the concepts demanding more introduction, use the recommended readings below to get an overview of a subject and come back to coding.
+If you find some concepts demanding more introduction, use the recommended readings below to get an overview of a subject and come back to coding.
 The recommended readings were selected for their brevity and clarity in order to save learning time.

 ## Recommended reading